mahowald/mahowald.github.io/_posts/2021-11-12-deep-learning-2.md

 which seems to capture something like analogy relationships.
 (The $\approx$ in the equation above means that the points in latent space on the left-hand-side and right-hand-side above are very close.)

-This kind of result can be seen as evidence in favor of the [distributional hypothesis](https://en.wikipedia.org/wiki/Distributional_semantics), in that the word representations learned by the model entirely from co-occurrence frequencies seem to capture some semantic information about the word itself.
+This kind of result can be seen as evidence in favor of the [distributional hypothesis](https://en.wikipedia.org/wiki/Distributional_semantics) (which claims that words with similar statistical properties have similar meanings), in that the word representations learned by the model entirely from co-occurrence frequencies seem to capture some semantic information about the word itself.
 But that's a bit of a digression!
 Much has been written about word vectors, and if you're interested in this kind of thing, there's a [fun introduction here](https://blog.acolyer.org/2016/04/21/the-amazing-power-of-word-vectors/).